Salinas Catholic wooden carvings in Porta Coeli Church

 south coast of Puerto Rico is considerably drier and hotter than

-the lusher north coast.
+the lusher north coast, but richer in history and culture.
 The 'Cordillera Central' ( central mountain

 range) captures the rain and little of it gets over the mountains.